ONLINE END-USER SOFTWARE SUBSCRIPTION AGREEMENT

 (c) Payments.
 Payments for Online Software Setup and Monthly Online Software Subscription and related services as expressed in Exhibit A are due upon acceptance of this Agreement.
 Recurring Monthly Online Software Subscriptions are billed in advance and due in full upon the first day of each month or upon completion of 30 days of usage.
 Other usage based services are billed in arrears and due upon receipt.
 CLIENT shall maintain a credit card on file.

 (d) Non Payment.
 PRACTICESUITE shall suspend client access for non-payment of fees expressed in Exhibit A if invoices are not paid within 30 days.
 In addition, for outstanding undisputed invoices over 30 days, PRACTICESUITE shall have the discretion to charge reactivation fees and late fees.
-Additional finance charges not to exceed the lower of 1% interest per month or the limit of the applicable laws.
+Additional finance charges not to exceed the lower of 1% interest per month or the limit of the applicable laws shall be charged.

 (e) Dispute of Invoices.
 Client shall have 30 days from the receipt of invoices or payment of monthly charges to dispute any portions of the invoices.
 Any dispute thereafter shall be construed as non-issue and therefore shall be non-disputable.